cs-and-programming-spring/final-project-almond-milk/README.md

 # Loan Calculator

 Team Almond Milk <br>
-Members: CJ Digironimo, Adam Walters, Aakash Tripathi, and Anthony Korobellis <br>
+Members: CJ DiGironimo, Adam Walters, Aakash Tripathi, and Anthony Korobellis <br>
 <br> This program is intended for use by current or prospective college students to calculate their future college debt.
 It takes in information about the student's loans and can display a variety of useful information as well as provide suggestions as to how to reduce future debt. <br>
 <br> The program is capable of displaying the following: